darugar/darugar.github.io/_posts/2008-10-24-python-dot-notation-dictionary-access.markdown

 layout: parand
 title:  "Python Dot Notation Dictionary Access"
 date:   2008-10-24 10:00:00
-categories: stddev
+categories: say/index.php
 ---
 In most cases I prefer dot notation over bracket notation for dictionary access.
 That is, I prefer `mydictionary.myfield` over `mydictionary\['myflield'\]`.
 I also prefer attempted access to undefined keys to return None instead of raising an exception.

-With the help of [this thread](/web/20101222041208/http://stackoverflow.com/questions/224026/javascript-style-dot-notation-for-dictionary-keys-unpythonic), this is what I've been using:
+With the help of [this thread](http://stackoverflow.com/questions/224026/javascript-style-dot-notation-for-dictionary-keys-unpythonic), this is what I've been using: